-Based on market views, local Business Unit requirements, input from its assets managers, the Chief Investment Officer will:
+Based on market views, local Business Unit requirements, input from its assets managers, the Investment Office, which is headed by the Chief Investment Officer will:

-- · Propose Investment Strategies for NN Group as well as for NN Schade - Prepare proposals for mandates and for delegated approval levels for the Asset Managers - Propose Investment ideas to the Group Investment Office - · Prepare Performance Measurement Guidelines of all investment decisions taken under the delegated approval authorities
+- Propose Investment Strategies for NN Group as well as for NN Schade - Prepare proposals for mandates and for delegated approval levels for the Asset Managers - Prepare Performance Measurement Guidelines of all investment decisions taken under the delegated approval authorities

 NN Investment Partners prepares a market view, proposes investment ideas based on market developments and Business Unit requirements and makes investment decisions within allocated limits/thresholds.
-NN Investment Partners executes the Performance Measurement Guidelines as prepared by the Chief Investment Officer.
+NN Investment Partners executes the Performance Measurement Guidelines as prepared by the Investment Office.